azwarerizal/DQLab-project/README.md

 ## 🚀 About Me
-I'm a Junior Data Engineer ...
+I'm a humble guy, friendly, 💪 can work together ...

 ## License